VincentMatthys/posos_sample/README.md

 ### Building a model

 Building a machine learning model consist, non extensively, into the following parts:
-    - as

-The training rule of your Makefile should, at least:
-  - split the training data into train and validation set
+  - split the training data into a train and a validation set;
-  - train a model on a train set
+  - build and train a model on the train set;
-  - macro and micro precision F1 and recall over the validation set
+  - obtain micro and macro precision, recall and F1 score over the validation set;
-  - confusion matrix over the validation set
+  - get a confusion matrix over the valiadtion set
+  - export the model in a suitable format to be served

+The `train` rule have to build the training image defined in `train.Dockerfile` and run a container in which those steps can be executed.

 ### Serving a model

-- export the built model
 - serve the model using a CPU only machine
+-

 ### Building a microservice